 Open Shot has a long list of impressive features and gets regular updates per year.
 However, user forums are rife with problems using the software — from popup warnings about malware to hanging and lagging issues.
 You can try OpenShot (just because it’s free) but be prepared to eventually ante up some money to get more stable apps like Final Cut Pro X.

 Related: Is CleanMyMac worth it?
-Everything you need to know
+Everything you need to know.
+Even creative professionals can benefit from apps like these.

 Can you edit YouTube videos on MacBook Air?